SPF-OST/optihood/docs/guide/energy_system_component_models.rst

 the two equations above for coefficient of performance (COP).

 However, this model is non-linear.
-A way to overcome the non-linearity would be to fix the $\bar{T}_{c,out}$ to 35 °C and 65 °C, respectively, for space heating (SH) and domestic hot water (DHW).
+A way to overcome the non-linearity would be to fix the `\bar{T}_{c,out}` to 35 °C and 65 °C, respectively, for space heating (SH) and domestic hot water (DHW).
 Thus we would use for example:

 .. _equation1: